epousa/IT-infrastructure-monitoring/README.md

 For alarms to be displayed in the OpenNMS Dashboard, nodes must be associated with a category present in the surveillence view.
 Otherwise, they will only show up in the alarms view.

+> **Note**
+>
+> For some reason the logmsg parameter is set as doNotOverride in the security section of the `eventconf.xml` file.
+This will prevent events to set the desired logmsg.
+To fix it, just comment this `<doNotOverride>logmsg</doNotOverride>` and you will be able to set your logmsg in events.

 ### OpenNMS - Users and Groups

 ### OpenNMS - Kafka Consumer